Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 ---

-Can't escape.
-They found the place out alone in the plains by the side of the Titan, one side facing the Cloud Sea.
-Nia: "If we're on the right track, he should be around here, yeah?"
+Combining all the info, they'd enough information to find out their whereabouts.
+Alone in the plains, it was a roofed dock, facing the Cloud Sea.
+Nia commented, "If we're on the right track, he should be around here, yeah?"

 "Thief using **Umon's workshop** as hideout...
 I **never dream** of such a thing!"
-Tora felt angry about it.{{footnote: Oops.
+Tora felt enraged.{{footnote: Oops.
 How to explain about the ship they borrowed?}}

-Looking behind the door, they saw the few kids gathered within, in a circle.
+Looking behind the door, they saw the few kids gathered in a circle.
 No sign of Umon, but Rex recognized, "That's him.
 Let's surround them- so he can't run."

 Nia: "Gotcha."
 The rest nodded.